Gaylord, Michigan: Modern history

 In 2002, Bishop Patrick R. Cooney allowed Gerald Shirilla to serve as pastor of a church with a school, having known that Shirilla had been removed from the Archdiocese of Detroit in 1993 following decades-long allegations of sexual abuse, After the Detroit Free Press reported on the situation in 2003, Cooney said that Shirilla had made "some errors in judgment" but was "no threat to the well-being of our children," but suspended him two weeks later.

 The Edelweiss Village Shopping Center opened in 2004 on Dickerson Road.

-On May 20, 2022, an EF3 tornado with winds of 150 mph struck the city killing two people and injuring 44.
+On May 20, 2022, an EF3 tornado with winds of 150 mph struck the city, killing two people and injuring 44.
 There was major damage to several businesses and a mobile home park.
 Incumbent Michigan governor Gretchen Whitmer declared a state of emergency for the Gaylord area and stated that Lansing will provide reconstruction to Gaylord.
 This tornado was the first to hit the city since records began in 1950.

-In 2023, Gaylord's high school softball team won their first state championship, defeating Vicksburg 8–3, the team set a MHSAA home run record (72) in their championship season, the team would repeat as champions again in 2024, defeating Vicksburg 3–2.
+In 2023, Gaylord's high school softball team won their first state championship, defeating Vicksburg 8–3, the team set a MHSAA home run record (72) in their championship season, and the team would repeat as champions again in 2024, defeating Vicksburg 3–2.